-- Frank files a Title IX complaint alleging that a teammate, Dennis, engaged in "hazing" and sexually harassing conduct throughout Frank's freshman year season.
-In support of his claim, Frank provides pictures of bruises and injuries Frank alleges are the result of Dennis's hazing throughout the season. - Are the pictures relevant to Frank's Title IX complaint?
+- Frank files a Title IX complaint alleging that a teammate, Dennis, engages in "hazing" and sexually harassing conduct throughout Frank's freshman year season.
+In support of the claim, Frank provides pictures of bruises and injuries that are a result of Dennis' hazing throughout the season. - Are the pictures relevant to Frank's Title IX complaint?